ChrisDuffley/stationPlaylist/readme.md

 * Toggling track dial on or off (works properly while a track is focused; to assign a command to this, select a track, then open NVDA's input gestures dialog.).
 * Announcing temperature.
 * Announcing title of next track if scheduled.
+* Announcing title of the currently playing track.
 * Marking current track for start of track time analysis.
 * Performing track time analysis.
 * Switch profiles.